jozu-ai/kitops/docs/README.md

 ## Introduction

 This documentation has been built using [VitePress](https://vitepress.dev/).
-VitePress is a fast static site generator for building modern documentations using Vue.js.
-For more information please refer to the [VitePress Website](https://vitepress.dev/).

 ## Development